How To Qualify Bank Statement Portfolio Loan Programs

 Home buyers who need to purchase residential property but cannot get comps on the appraisal, the chances are they will not qualify for a FHA or a conventional mortgage loan.

-- Both FHA mortgage loans and conventional mortgage loans have specific appraisal requirements where three recent comparable sales similar to the subject property is required.
+- Both FHA and conventional mortgage loans have specific appraisal requirements

-- If there are no recent comparable sales similar to the subject property within a mile radius, then lenders cannot approve the property.
+- If there are no recent comparable sales similar to the subject property within a mile radius, then lenders cannot approve valuation of property

 Unique And Special Properties